 WTR’s FRR screens are designed to automatically and reliably filter incoming water and discharge recovered marine life and debris into the appropriate handling trough.
 Screens can be designed to handle typical waterborne debris as well as unusual grasses, seaweed, jellyfish, and many different types of debris.
-WTR’s FRR screens are available in various flow patterns including Dual Flow (DF), Dual Flow Conversion (DFC), and Thru Flow (TF), i.e. Single Flow.
+WTR’s FRR screens are available in various flow patterns including thru flow (TF), dual flow conversion (DFC), and dual flow (DF).

 All flow patterns are available as Fish Recovery and Return to meet 316(b) environmental requirements.
 Specialized watertight, hydraulically optimized fish recovery buckets allow for the quick recovery of juvenile marine life.
 Marine organisms are elevated to the head section where gentle fish sluice sprays aid in discharging them into a return trough for reinsertion to their indigenous environment.
 After the fish sprays, the screen continues rotation past higher pressure debris sprays, washing the captured screenings into a separate debris trough for discharge, separation, or disposal.